ericnelsondata/hello-world/README.md

 # hello-world

-Eric Nelson is a free-lance analyst specializing in data science, analytics, project management, performance management, and change management.
+Eric Nelson is a free-lance data scientist specializing in analytics, project management, performance management, and change management.